zntrio/solid/README.md

 ### Protocol changes

+* `hybrid` flow is not and will be supported; Web applications must use server side component (or lambda) to negociate authorizations; By design, your client-side application code (JS) should not be exposed until you are identified;
 * `PKCE` is enforced by default for all client types during `authorization_code` flow;
 * `authorization_code` flow could not be started by the `user-agent`, as the